MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/index.md

 description: Learn how Microsoft 365 learning pathways can accelerate usage and adoption of Microsoft 365 services in your organization.
 Learning pathways include a custom SharePoint Online web part and a modern SharePoint Online communications training site that is easily provisioned to your Microsoft 365 tenant.
 ---

-# Microsoft 365 learning pathways Beta Preview
+# Microsoft 365 learning pathways
 Microsoft 365 learning pathways is a customizable, on-demand learning solution designed to increase usage and adoption of Microsoft 365 services in your organization.

 ## On-demand, custom training from Microsoft